phorward/libphorward/doc/phorward.md

 *item* is the pointer to the memory of the item that should be pushed onto the array.
 The caller should cast his type into void, or wrap the push-operation with a macro.
-It can be left (void*)NULL, so no memory will be copied.
+It can be left NULL, so no memory will be copied.

-The function returns the address of the newly pushed item, and (void*)NULL if the item could not be pushed.
+The function returns the address of the newly pushed item, and NULL if the item could not be pushed.

 ### parray_put